-Dispute With Your Condominium’s Management or MCST: What to Do
+Dispute With Your Condo’s Management or MCST: What to Do

 What is the Management Corporation Strata Title (MCST)?

 The Management Corporation Strata Title (MCST) refers to the managing body of a strata-titled property such as a condominium (colloquially known as a “condo”).
 This managing body is also known as the Management Corporation (MC), and its main role is to control and manage common property of the condo (see below).

 The MC is formed automatically when the strata title application is registered, and comprises of all Subsidiary Proprietors (SPs, i.e. unit owners) of the condo.

 The MC will be represented by a council (known as the Management Council), which comprises of a representative body of members elected from among the SPs or their nominees.
 The council is in charge of the daily management of the condo and is elected at each Annual General Meeting.